misterdustinface/PacDaddy/Modding.md

   * void setPactorSpeed(String name, float speed__pct)
   * boolean isTraversableForPactor(int row, int col, String pactorname)
   * void setTileAsTraversableForPactor(String tilename, String pactorname)
-  * GameAttributes[] getInfoForAllPactorsWithAttribute(String attribute)
+  * GameAttributes[] getWorldInfoForAllPactorsWithAttribute(String attribute) - Array of WorldInfo for Pactor
   * boolean doesPactorHaveAttribute(String pactorname, String attribute)
-  * GameAttributes getWorldInfoForPactor(String name)
+  * GameAttributes getWorldInfoForPactor(String name) - Read-only information that the world has about the pactor, such as ROW, COL, DIRECTION, SPEED__PCT, and NAME, which cannot be accessed from the Pactor itself (except for NAME when a pactor is added to the world).
-  * boolean canPactorMoveInDirection(String pactorName, String direction)
+  * boolean canPactorMoveInDirection(String pactorName, String direction) - UP, DOWN, LEFT, RIGHT
   * String[] getPactorNames()